Richardaeld/Fat_Racoon_Kitchen/README.md

     + The value Array is a Mongo assigned Array
     + The value null is a Mongo assigned null value
     + The value false is a Mongo assigned boolean value
-    + Recipe entery is structured as:
+    + Recipe entry is structured as:
         + `{`
         + `name: ""`
         + `feature: "chicken"`